-• The total estimated cost outlined in the approved Partial Action Plan associated with prior activities related to the Performing Arts Center as part of the overall WTC Plan is up to \$5,356,000.
+The total estimated cost outlined in the approved Partial Action Plan associated with prior activities related to the Performing Arts Center as part of the overall WTC Plan is up to \$5,356,000.
 This includes such activities as planning, environmental review, public outreach, and staff time.
 Such activities were conducted since the inception of the LMDC.
 The costs associated with these activities were paid for through LMDC's Planning and Administration budget, as outlined in previous Partial Action Plans.
-These costs were identified as critical to the planning, design, and preliminary implementation of the World Trade Center Memorial and Cultural Program, and are being identified in this Partial Action Plan as program-related costs specifically associated with the Performing Arts Center.
+These costs were identified as critical to the planning, design, and preliminary implementation of the World Trade Center Memorial and Cultural Program, and are being identified in this Partial Action Plan as program related costs specifically associated with the Performing Arts Center.

-• The total estimated cost for the planning, development and preliminary implementation of the Performing Arts Center outlined in the approved Partial Action Plan for the phase beginning in 2004 is up to \$6,904,000.
-This includes activities such as planning, schematic design, and coordination for the proposed Performing Arts Center on the WTC site to complement the overall cultural uses and the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, infrastructure improvements.
+• LMDC proposes a total allocation for the planning, development and preliminary implementation of the Performing Arts Center outlined in the approved Partial Action Plan beginning in 2004 of up to \$11,004,000.
+This includes activities such as planning, schematic design, and coordination for the proposed Performing Arts Center on the WTC site to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and infrastructure improvements.
 The planning and schematic design for the performing arts facilities includes: development of initial business and other institutional plans for each cultural institution and an initial business plan for the joint operation of the performing arts facilities; development of detailed program requirements for each cultural institution and for the shared spaces to be used in schematic design; and development of schematic designs for the performing arts facility.
-It also includes architectural services for planning, pre-design engineering, and schematic design; pre-construction construction management services; sustainable design planning; financial and management consulting services: theatrical and other design consultants; and cost estimators.
+It also includes architectural services for planning, pre-design engineering, and schematic design; pre-construction construction management services; sustainable design planning; financial and management consulting services; theatrical and other design consultants; cost estimators; environmental review and other consultant and staff costs.